Usage

 unconfigure system capabilities enabled

-Do not override capabilities and use the kernel information.
+Do not override capabilities, but instead use the kernel in-

 configure system interface pattern pattern

-Specify which interface to listen and send LLDPDU to.
-Without
+listen upon and send LLDPDU from.
+Without this option, lldpd

-this option, lldpd will use all available physical inter-
+will use all available physical interfaces.
+This option can

-be specified separated by commas.
-It is also possible to re-
+by commas.
+It is also possible to remove an interface by pre-

-move an interface by prefixing it with an exclamation mark.
+interface by prefixing it with two exclamation marks.
+An al-

-*,!eth*,!!eth1 lldpcli will use all interfaces, except inter-
+will use all interfaces, except interfaces starting with eth

 unconfigure system interface pattern